hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/13-api-driven-workflows/assignment.md

 type: challenge
 title: API Driven Workflows
 teaser: |
-  Terraform Cloud has a fully featured RESTful API that you can use to integrate with external systems.
+  HCP Terraform has a fully featured RESTful API that you can use to integrate with external systems.
 notes:
 - type: text
   contents: |-
-    You've mostly been using the Terraform Cloud Web UI and command line interface (CLI) to build infrastructure.
+    You've mostly been using the HCP Terraform Web UI and command line interface (CLI) to build infrastructure.
 The devops team needs to integrate with their CI/CD tool via the API.